jckuan/GNNs-for-Movie-Co-star-Recommendation/README.md

 Our research focuses on a data-driven approach to recommend movie co-stardom in perspective of profitability.
 We collected movie and actor data to construct collaboration network, and utilized node embedding (*EGES*, *Node2Vec*) and message passing machanism (*GCN*, *SEAL*) to solve a link prediction task.

-For Detail please see *`Graph Neural Network for Movie Co-star Recommendation.pdf`*
+For detail please see *`Graph Neural Network for Movie Co-star Recommendation.pdf`*

 Model & Experiments
 -----------